Skip to content

 Both give you a TestClient with the same API.
 Your test code doesn’t know or care which mode it’s running in.

-Define your routes in a method.
+Define your routes in a method that implements ApplicationRoutesRegister<APP>.
 This is the same function your production server calls:

 public static MyState registerRoutes(RoutesRegister routesRegister) {